HRLO77/fractals/README.md

 maxiter is the maximum number of iterations to perform on each point before dropping out, and cap is whether or not you are rendering a video with the produced frame (naively scales all values frm 0 to 255)

+## fractions

+This repository has its own fractions implementation `./fractions.pxd`.
+It is NOT a drop-in replacement to the standard `fractions` module.
+It is significantly faster and unlike quicktions, can be used directly through cimports in cython for maximum speed. `src/fractional_mandelbrot.pyx` is still being implemented to use this file for very precise calculations.

 ## conclusion

 To see some previously made image renders or video zoom, see `./renders`.